alexzinnde/projCatWalk/README.md

-# projCatWalk
+# Kentomeister
-This repo contains a product overview project for an online e-commerce website.
+This app takes data provided by an existing API and displays it in a browser.

 ## Tech Stack